1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The focus: Medium-maturity, investment-grade bonds.

-The process: With $78.1 billion in assets, this is the nation’s biggest actively run bond fund.
+The process: With $78.9 billion in assets, this is the nation’s second-biggest actively run bond fund.
 Its four managers have more than half of the fund’s assets invested in fortress-strength bonds: Treasuries and mortgage bonds and bundles of student loans backed by the government.
 Another 20% is invested in investment-grade corporate bonds.
 The rest is in a mix of asset-backed securities not backed by Uncle Sam.
-The fund yields 1.9% and has an average duration of 5.6 years.
+The fund yields 1.8% and has an average duration of 5.6 years.

-The track record: Met West squeaked past the Agg over the past year.
-Over the past five years, it beat 90% of taxable medium-maturity bond funds.
+The track record: Met West's defensive stance has stifled returns.
+The fund lagged the Agg over the past year.
+Over the past 10 years, it beat 93% of taxable intermediate-term bond funds.

 1-Year Return: 10.8%